Ledig stilling ved Universitetet i Agder

-- Use the existing infrastructure (integrated Lidar and camera) to develop solutions for perception, object recognition, collision avoidance and navigation
+- Use the existing sensor fusion infrastructure (including Lidar, Radar and vision sensors – RGB, Thermal camera) to develop solutions for perception, object recognition, collision avoidance and navigation

 - Machine Learning algorithms to perform different inferences (information extraction, object recognition, tracking) and autonomous control algorithms for navigation and collision avoidance.

-- Familiarity with sensors (Lidar, camera), integration and data acquisition; ROS
+- Familiarity with sensors (e.g. Lidar, vision sensors), integration and data acquisition; Robot Operating System (ROS).

 A prerequisite for employment is that the candidate is to be admitted to UiA’s PhD programme at the Faculty of Engineering and Science, specialization in Mechatronics.